JanHerca/urantiapedia/output/wikijs/en/article/Marion_Steward/The_Challenges_of_Diversity.md

 > _[On Jerusem] you achieved the willingness to submit the self to the disciplines of group activities and co-ordinated undertakings; but now on the constellation training worlds you are to achieve the real socialization of your evolving morontial personality_ <a id="a129_261"></a>[UB 43:8.4](/en/The_Urantia_Book/43#p8_4).

 This paper gives a very detailed description of this training, which is conducted by the Univitatia, children of the Creator Son and the Creative Spirit.
 There are, naturally, 70 diverse orders of personality of Univitatia, and their purpose is to preside over the special training and cultural schools on the Edentia training worlds.
 Our training consists of a series of placements among Univitatia.
-We must “live happily and work effectively” with 10 univitatia, at first, and then over time more of our fellow morontial mortals join us until there are finally 10 morontial mortals and 10 univitatia in the same group, who are all abiding joyfully and co-operating heartily!
-(43:8.1 and 494.1-7).
+We must “live happily and work effectively” with 10 univitatia, at first, and then over time more of our fellow morontial mortals join us until there are finally 10 morontial mortals and 10 univitatia in the same group, who are all abiding joyfully and co-operating heartily! ([UB 43:8.1](/en/The_Urantia_Book/43#p8_1)).
 This section refers quite realistically to the need to improve our ability to live with diverse beings with “ever-lessening irritability and ever-diminishing resentment”.
 It is not difficult to project this experience on to Havona and then our adventures as finaliters, bearing in mind that we are never sent back to the same superuniverse we came from, and each superuniverse is different from the others.

 ## The Challenges of Diversity on Urantia

-In the section on the different coloured races on Urantia, and on other planets, one of the stated reasons for doing it this way is “the development of human tolerance and altruism” (64:31, 726.
-3&4).
+In the section on the different coloured races on Urantia, and on other planets, one of the stated reasons for doing it this way is “the development of human tolerance and altruism” ([UB 64:6.34](/en/The_Urantia_Book/64#p6_34)).

 Elsewhere it is also stated that the material-comfort era in which we live is often characterized by intolerance (<a id="a137_114"></a>[UB 50:5.3](/en/The_Urantia_Book/50#p5_3)).